 The first bicycle wheels were from a horse-drawn cart, made of wood with a metal band around the bicycle rim, very hard and uncomfortable to ride.

-Then a man called Dunlop (Scottish) invented the pneumatic tire; this, along with Macadam (another Scot), invented the tar road surface, making cycling much more comfortable.
+Then a man called Dunlop (Scottish) invented the pneumatic tire; this, along with a guy named Macadam (another Scot), invented the tar road surface, making cycling much more comfortable.

-The bicycle rim, like the bicycle frame, hasn’t changed much in the design; their still round and always will be.
+Like the bicycle frame, the bicycle rim hasn’t changed much in the design; it is still round and always will be.

 From the first wooden rims, the next were made of steel, then alloy, and now if you can afford it, carbon.